On-chip twisted hollow-core light cages: enhancing planar photonics with 3D nanoprinting: Experimental Results

 As a first verification of the theoretical modeling, the LCP fundamental mode was excited in one of the twisted waveguides and mode images were recorded at different distances from the end face of the waveguide.
 Since the mode is invariant in the helicoidal frame, its intensity distribution is supposed to follow the right-handed twist of the waveguide in the lab frame.
 This rotation was confirmed in the measurement as shown in \cref{TLC_Exp}(a), with the full measurement being available as a Supplementary Video (Video 1, AVI, 3.0 MB).

 Next, the circular dichroism (CD) was determined using the white light transmission setup described in \cref{MM_OpticalMeasurement}.
 CD is here defined as the absolute value of the difference in loss between the LCP and RCP mode.
 In \cref{TLC_Exp}(c,d) the results are compared to numerical simulations of the modal attenuation of waveguides with identical properties.
 Three different regimes can be distinguished: (1) In the untwisted waveguide only core-strand resonances are present and the transmission is identical for LCP and RCP light.
 (2) At intermediate twist rates (0 - 1.3/mm), simulations indicate the formation of the first twist-induced core-core resonances (Fig.~ S16).
 However, for the experimentally realized twist rate of 0.95/mm, these resonances fall outside of the investigated wavelength range.
 The core-strand resonances can still be clearly distinguished and remain nearly unaffected by twisting, except for small spin-dependent shifts (evaluated based on the simulated data in Fig.~ S17).
 These shifts give rise to weak CD but were not investigated further.
 (3) At high twist rates (1.5 - 10/mm) more and more twist-induced resonances appear, which result in strong CD and overall higher loss (more details in Fig.~ S18).
-Due to the large number of resonances, the individual core-strand resonances overlap and cannot be distinguished anymore in the loss spectra.
+Due to the large number of core-core resonances, the individual core-strand resonances cannot be distinguished anymore in the loss spectra.
+Towards the highest investigated twist rate, a slight reduction of the CD is observed, likely caused by the spectral overlap of RCP and LCP chiral resonances.
 Overall, the experimental results clearly confirm the presence of CD in twisted light cages, reaching values of up to 0.8 dB/mm at a twist rate of 5.7/mm.